 03 of 06

-While some model manufacturers make quality battery powered starter sets to encourage younger children to get into the hobby, nearly all of the sets on the market are electric and use a transformer which plugs into the wall.
+While some model manufacturers make quality battery-powered starter sets to encourage younger children to get into the hobby, most sets on the market are electric and use a transformer which plugs into the wall.

 In general, the power supplies included with most starter sets won't power much more than the set itself.
 Typically, these packs offer forward and reverse operation and speed control.
 The sensitivity of that control is not as fine as with better packs.

-It is easy to... upgrade to a more substantial power supply, or even a command control system, later on however as your railroad expands.
+It is easy to upgrade to a more substantial power supply, or even a command control system, later on as your railroad expands.
 The starter set packs remain useful for powering things like lights and accessories.